The true story of one family's secrets of love and of loss, and how a photo from the past changed everything.

-The Picture of Happiness tells the true story of the discovery of an old photograph that Brad Hampton finds in his grandmother's basement when he is just twenty-three years old.
+The Picture of Happiness tells the true story of an old photograph that Brad Hampton discovers in his grandmother's basement when he is just twenty-three years old.

 Hidden away for decades, the photo, taken just before WWII, is of two soldiers sitting together on a picnic blanket.
 Smiling, with their arms around each other, the two young men are the picture of happiness.